Greenshoe Option

 3 mins

-The greenshoe option, also known as the over-allotment option, is a financial provision used by companies during their initial public offerings (IPOs) to maintain stability in the stock price in the event of heightened demand for their shares post-IPO.
+The greenshoe option, also known as the over-allotment option, used by companies during their initial public offerings (IPOs) to maintain stability in the stock price in the event of heightened demand for their shares post-IPO.
 It grants the underwriters, who facilitate the IPO, the right to issue additional shares, typically up to 15% of the original shares issued, if there is excess demand.
 The greenshoe option serves multiple purposes, such as preventing the share price from skyrocketing and providing underwriters with an opportunity to buy back shares at the offering price, thereby stabilising the stock price.

 History of greenshoe option